Laos Food Guide

 Region: Northern Laos

-Khao Soi, or ເຂົ້າຊອຍ, is a popular noodle soup in Northern Laos, particularly in Luang Prabang.
-It features wide rice noodles in a rich tomato and meat-based broth, topped with minced meat, fermented soybeans, chilies, and fresh herbs.
-Khao Soi is a flavorful and satisfying dish, often enjoyed for breakfast or lunch.
-It's distinct from the Thai version of Khao Soi, which uses a coconut milk-based broth.
+Khao Soi, or ເຂົ້າຊອຍ, is a noodle soup popular in Northern Laos and especially Luang Prabang.
+Wide rice noodles sit in a tomato and meat broth, topped with minced meat, fermented soybeans, chilies, and fresh herbs.
+People eat it for breakfast or lunch.
+It's not the same as the Thai khao soi, which uses a coconut milk broth.

 Jaew Bong / ແຈ່ວບອງ (Chili Paste)

-Jaew Bong, or ແຈ່ວບອງ, is a Lao chili paste made with roasted chilies, dried buffalo skin, galangal, lemongrass, garlic, and other spices.
-It has a rich, savory, and spicy flavor and is used as a condiment or dipping sauce for various dishes.
-Jaew Bong is a staple in Lao cuisine and adds a unique depth of flavor to meals.
+Jaew Bong, or ແຈ່ວບອງ, is a Lao chili paste of roasted chilies, dried buffalo skin, galangal, lemongrass, garlic, and spices.
+It's savory and hot, used as a condiment or dipping sauce, and it's a kitchen staple that adds depth to a meal.

 Regional Cuisine Highlights